jumpnow/jumpnowtek-site/_posts/2014-11-30-FreeBSD-Duovero-build-workstation-setup.md

     scott@fbsd:~ % cd duovero-freebsd
     scott@fbsd:~/duovero-freebsd % ./copy_to_src.sh

+You'll also want to update this regularly if you want to follow my stuff.

+    scott@fbsd:~/duovero-freebsd % git pull

+And then run the *copy\_to\_src.sh* script again.

 ### Crochet setup

 I have a branch of *crochet-freebsd* with support for the *Duovero* board here [github.com/scottellis/crochet-freebsd][crochet-scottellis].